-Residents highly value the character of the single-family detached homes located throughout the majority of the community.
-The Plan seeks to protect and enhance these residential areas by focusing and encouraging commercial redevelopment activity only on to two exterior corridors of the community.
+Residents highly value the single-family, sub-urban-character in the core of the single-family detached homes located throughout the majority of the community.
+The future land use plan protects Plan seeks to protect and enhance these residential areas by defining sub-urban character areas which are based on the existing types and styles seen today. focusing and encouraging commercial redevelopment activity only on to two exterior corridors of the community.